 The agent here could be anything from people to equipment or anything else.
 The simulation primarily includes the agent’s behavior, which serves as rules or guidelines of how agents must behave in the system.
 Learners can then assess how the system responds to such rules.

-8. Event scheduling simulation
+8. Event Scheduling Simulation

 The event-scheduling simulation method is the one that explicitly takes time as a variable.
 There are a vast majority of simulation programs that are based on an event-scheduling approach.